richardgonzalezm/Sudoku_solver_bot/README.md

 # Sudoku solver bot

 ## Description
 This is a project to automatically solve an specific puzzle (a sudoku) and then upload it automatically to the web it came from.
-This would allow us to become absolute champions in the sudoku world without actually being so.
+This would allow us to become absolute champions in the sudoku world.

+The code uses recursion and backtraking to solve the sudoku, reviewing each possibility for a solution in a matter of seconds, correcting itself until it finds the answer.

-To integrate object-oriented programming, we designed the following class diagram.
+To integrate an object-oriented programming, we designed the following class diagram.

 ## Class diagram